pairingwg/bls_standard/minutes/spec-v1.md

 This is an initial specification for BLS signatures.
 The objective is to provide a specification which enable consistent implementations with respect to low-level encoding and algorithmic choices.
-Note that it does not cover protection against rogue key attacks.
+Note that it does not cover aggregation or protection against rogue key attacks.

 ## Preliminaries